How to use passive solar energy to warm a home in winter

 Because passive solar design principles take advantage of natural forms of heating and cooling, your home will be completely comfortable without the need to run your heater all winter long, not to mention your air-conditioner in summer.

-Because you are using less power you are paying less for power bills and every indication are that power prices are going to jump dramatically in the coming years.
+As you are using less power you are paying less for power bills, and power prices will continue to increase in the coming years.
 In fact, energy prices could increase to the point where any passive solar style renovation you make now will have paid itself off very quickly in energy savings alone.

 How to Use Passive Solar Energy Opportunities

-Ok, so you now know what it is and why you need it, so let’s get into the nitty-gritty of how to take advantage of what the sun has to offer.
+Now that you know what passive solar is and why you need it, let’s get into the nitty-gritty of how to take advantage of what the sun has to offer.

 Orientation is one of the most important factors.
 Orientation simply means the direction that your home faces.
 Ideally, living areas should face to the north with shading that blocks direct sunlight in summer but allows the lower winter sun to strike walls and windows.
 Verandahs are ideal for this, but large eaves can also be just as effective.

 Certain materials, such as concrete and bricks are ideal for warming homes in winter because they retain and redistribute heat.
-Having brick walls exposed to summer sun will help naturally warm your home.
+Having brick walls exposed to the winter sun will help naturally warm your home.

 Of course, there is little point in taking advantage of passive solar warming of your home if heat is allowed to escape through gaps and/or holes in the window or door trimmings, or through the ceiling of your home.
 Filling in all gaps to stop heat escaping and cold drafts entering is all part of the natural heating solution.

-Appropriate ceiling and wall insulation also have a big part to play in lowering the cost of heating or cooling your home.
+Appropriate ceiling and wall insulation also has a big part to play in lowering the cost of heating or cooling your home.
 Insulation traps heat in and blocks the cold in winter, whilst doing the opposite in summer.
-This means that even on the coldest days where artificial heating is required you won’t need to run it for as long because much of the heat will be retained in your living spaces.
+This means that even on the coldest days where artificial heating is required you won’t need to run it for long because the heat will be retained in your living spaces.

 Getting It Right

 Achieving effective passive solar building design requires the integration of a variety of principles and factors.
-The site that your home sits on, the amount of natural shading on your home, the arc of the sun in relation to the actual or proposed orientation of your home, the materials used in construction, in particular the incorporation of thermal mass all need to be brought together if a comfortable, natural living environment is to be achieved within your home.
+The site that your home sits on, the amount of natural shading on your home, the arc of the sun in relation to the actual or proposed orientation of your home, the materials used in construction, and the incorporation of thermal mass all needs to be brought together if a comfortable, natural living environment is to be achieved within your home.